 - Loss of the ability to earn money in the future

-In order to get the total compensation that you believe you deserve, thorough documentation is essential, as is not making any mistakes throughout the case, which is why you should seek the services of our personal injury law firm, as we will represent your case to the best of our abilities.
+In order to get the total compensation that you believe you deserve, thorough documentation is essential, as is not making any mistakes throughout the case, which is why you should seek the services of an experienced Los Angeles car accident attorney, who will represent your case to the best of their abilities.